SeaGL/organization/meetings/2025/20250303-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Sen: doing live stream tomorrow at 6pm PT, will add link.
-Appreciate everybody's patience and being able to focus on something community based.
-- Johnney Darkness: I would be wiling to interact with DEI, and CS people at Seattle Colleges to sound them out as well.
-- Amber: Looking forward to get unconfused, happy to help guinepig onboarding.
-- Angel: Loving everybody so much, excited to work with everyone, great seeing same people and getting to know you from last year's conference.
-Will get things scheduled and resources out.
-- Dina: Very happy to be here and to see you all, excited for this year.
-- Robin: Curious about how things are going to go, things are going to be a bit busy, but know there is some automation in place.
-- AJ: Shout out to Angel for sticking with us while failing to get onboarded.
-Like to echo everyone else, good to see people.
-Particularly excited to not be fighting fires.
-Next steps, work on onboarding and task management.
-- Salt: <3 y'all, will be working to push out save-the-date by SCaLE

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)